-Mosquito Mystery: Where are They?
+Mosquito mystery: Where are they?

-Houston, TX - So, how was your Mosquito Summer?
-Mine wasn't too bad and neither was this viewers:
+So, how was your mosquito summer?
+Mine wasn't too bad and neither was this viewer's:

 Hi, Frank -